IBS, gut health and collagen

 Symptoms of IBS can be triggered by:

 Food.
 The significance of food allergy or intolerance in IBS is not fully understood.
 A true food allergy rarely causes IBS.
 However, many people have worse IBS symptoms when they eat or drink certain foods or drinks.
-These may include wheat, dairy products, citrus fruits, beans, cabbage, milk and carbonated beverages.
+These can include wheat, dairy products, citrus fruits, beans, cabbage, milk and carbonated beverages.
 But this varies from person to person, while some with IBS can drink milk, others cannot without getting IBS symptoms.
 This is how you have to test yourself for what applies to you.

 Foods that go under the name FODMAP include specific carbohydrates that in the person with IBS cause symptoms such as gas, diarrhea and pain.
 FODMAP is an abbreviation of the words Fermentable, Oligo-, Di-, Mono-saccharides and Polyols (sugar alcohols).
 The fact that the carbohydrates are fermentable (fermentable) means that for the person with IBS, they are poorly absorbed by the intestine, which in turn affects the fluid balance more or less in different people.